struffoli/brighter-beginnings/README.md

 150+ scholarships for low-income students

-## each model must have many attributes. describe five of those attributes for each model that you can filter or sort
+## Each model must have many attributes.
+Describe five of those attributes for each model that you can filter or sort
 **Cities:**\
 Name\
 Population\